datarefuge/workflow/research.md

 ## Finishing up
-- In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Current Status", for instance:
+- In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Researcher: Current Status", for instance:
   ```
   @khdelphine Closed 1/22/2017
   ```
     - If ever a day or more passed since you originally claimed the item, update the date to today's date.
     - Note that if more than 2 days have passed since you claimed the dataset and it is still not closed, the **Date field will turn red**, signaling that someone else can claim it in your place and start working on it
       - This will avoid datasets being stuck in the middle of the workflow and not being finalized.